Baiji (city): Iraq War (2003–11)

-2014 ISIS offensive
+2014 ISIL offensive

 On 11 June 2014, ISIL insurgents advanced into Baiji, seizing the main court house and police station and setting them on fire.
 The militants, who were travelling in a group of around 60 vehicles, also took control of the Baiji prison and freed all the inmates within.
-Local residents told members of the media that ISIS sent a group of local tribal chiefs ahead of them to convince the 250 guards at the oil plant to withdraw, while soldiers and police had been warned to leave as well.
+Local residents told members of the media that ISIL sent a group of local tribal chiefs ahead of them to convince the 250 guards at the oil plant to withdraw, while soldiers and police had been warned to leave as well.
 Later in the day, militants reportedly retreated from Baiji either due to persuasion from local tribal leaders or due to reinforcements from the Iraqi Army's Fourth Armored Division arriving in the city.
 However, the next day it was confirmed ISIL was still in control of the town, except the refinery which was surrounded.

 On 18 June, ISIL attacked the refinery with mortars and machine guns.
 An official from inside the refinery stated the militants had captured 75 percent of the facility, while a military spokesman claimed the attack had been repelled with 40 insurgents being killed.

 On 19 June, Iraqi government forces claimed to have regained full control of the Baiji oil refinery, after heavy fighting with that left 100 militants dead.
 An Iraqi witness who drove past the Baiji refinery told the Associated Press that ISIL had hung their banners from the watch towers and created checkpoints surrounding the facility, despite government claims of control.

 On 20 June, the town was still under complete control of the militants while the oil refinery was surrounded by ISIL forces and had once again come under attack.

 2014 Army counteroffensive

-On 7 November 2014, Iraqi forces retook control of most of the strategic city Baiji from the Islamic State of Iraq and the Levant.
-So now government troops hold more than 70 percent of the city—including neighborhoods in the south, east and north—and are battling to capture the rest.
+On 7 November 2014, Iraqi forces retook control of most of the strategic city Baiji from the Islamic State.
+At the time, government troops reportedly held more than 70 percent of the city—including neighborhoods in the south, east and north—and were battling to capture the rest.

-On 14 November 2014, Iraqi officials say their forces have driven out ISIL fighters from the oil refinery town of Baiji, 209 km (130 miles) north of Baghdad.
-Gen Abdul-Wahab al-Saadi told Iraqi state TV that the town "had been completely liberated".
-There were still reports of heavy fighting around the oil refinery, which is Iraq's largest.
+On 14 November 2014, Iraqi officials said their forces had driven out IS fighters from the oil refinery city of Baiji, 209 km (130 miles) north of Baghdad.
+Gen Abdul-Wahab al-Saadi told Iraqi state TV that the city "had been completely liberated".

+Heavy fighting subsequently continued, and control of Baiji oscillated between both sides until 29 October 2015, when Iraqi government control of the city was fully restored, and the armed forces announced the complete liberation of the city.